 The most recent update to the physical operability map for MP #11 utilized LiDAR data obtained through the LBB process (described in Section 5.2.1).
 Areas were designated as inoperable based on a comprehensive evaluation, considering safety factors, operational efficiency, environmental sensitivity, and local knowledge.
 Harvesting in these areas is unfeasible due to issues related to accessibility, soil sensitivity, or risks to worker safety.

-Table 16 summarizes the productive area and productive timber volume within each physical operability class.
+Table 17 summarizes the productive area and productive timber volume within each physical operability class.
+Figure 13 provides a visual representation of the physical operability in TFL 6.